lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Run goals

-- Figure out the meaning of the fully-filled-in chess cipher
 - Get your academic shit together, draft 9 Classrooms, and finish the final exam
+- Figure out what the black Royal Key of Aries goes to
 - Figure out how to open the blue holly door

 ### Unanswered Questions